 Worldwide I Matter, You Matter Day

-The Worldwide I Matter, You Matter Day on March 28th has been embraced here and around the world with thousands of people reminding themselves and each other that “Each one of us matters” with a smile, a wave, a hug, a card, a text, an email and a Caring Coin making a difference in our world with the Caring Coin being it’s symbol.
+Worldwide I Matter, You Matter Day on March 28th, 2023 was a huge success here and around the world with thousands of people reminding themselves and each other that “Each one of us matters” with a smile, a wave, a hug, a card, a text, an email, and a Caring Coin making a difference in each other’s lives.

 I Matter, You Matter begins with you…